-Programme Director, Mental Health Awareness Programme, CEO, The Root Of It
+Programme Director, Mental Health Awareness Programme, CEO, The Mental Health Tick & The Root Of It

 Richard comes from a background in mental health nursing and teaching.
 He set up The Root Of It in 2013 to provide consultancy and training in the sector.
 The team run the Mental Health Awareness Programme, a suite of training programmes designed to ensure that staff in any organisation have access to mental health awareness.

 The team also run The Mentoring School, delivering qualifications and courses for mentors in different sectors.
 Richard is chair of the National Special Educational Needs and Disability Awards.
 His specialist interest is in the development of social and emotional skills and the impact on mental health.